treewonwoo/MGFN/README.md

   - User must configure and run each stage individually

 All dataset sizes, file paths, and parameters must be set at the top of each script or source file before running.
-**The 18R linear attack is fully automatic; the 24R differential attack is modular and requires manual control for each step.**
+**The 18R linear cryptanalysis is fully automatic; the 24R differential cryptanalysis is modular and requires manual control for each step.**

 ---